egraphs-good/extraction-gym/README.md

 There is a special `##` directive to specify the root(s) of the e-graph.
 You can have multiple of these on separate lines.

+Make sure all ids (including roots) are canonical!

 ### Example

 Here's an e-graph with `f(g(x)) = h(y, x)`, and everything has cost `1` except for `h` which has cost `7.5`: